-Since it began administering the Stream Stewardship Trust Fund, the Foundation has dispersed approximately $5 million for priority stream protection efforts, working with the Missouri Department of Conservation and other stream partners statewide.
-Stream protection efforts have benefited the Niangua darter, at left, found in Missouri and no where else in the world, and countless other aquatic wildlife and riparian habitats.
+Since it began administering the Stream Stewardship Trust Fund, the Foundation has dispersed approximately $5 million for priority stream protection efforts while working with the Missouri Department of Conservation and other stream partners statewide.
+Stream protection efforts have benefited the Niangua darter, found in Missouri and no where else in the world, and countless other aquatic wildlife and riparian habitats.
 For details on the Trust Fund, please contact us.

 The Stream Stewardship Trust Fund is a voluntary in-lieu fee mitigation program to which developers can make payments to meet the requirements of Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act.

 With any development project, land will be disturbed and streams may be affected.
-Construction site erosion, dredging or other stream engineering can clog a section of stream with sediment and impact the movement of fish, or threaten the survival of other aquatic life.
-The two federal acts mentioned above help safeguard America’s water resources from developmental impacts and require developers to mitigate—to make amends for unavoidable stream damage by providing for the restoration or protection of a stream somewhere else.
+Construction site erosion, dredging and other stream engineering can clog a section of stream with sediment and impact the movement of fish and threaten the survival of aquatic life.
+The two federal acts mentioned above help safeguard America’s water resources from developmental impacts by requiring developers to mitigate the effects of development.
+Developers make amends for stream damage by providing money used for the restoration or protection of a stream elsewhere.